jergas/ouroborus/birdcage/README.txt

 4.- Issues and workarounds
 ---------- --- -----------

-- To interrupt the simulation, hit ctrl^c twice (instead of once).

-- The terminal is not always restored when interrupting the application via "ctrl^c".
-In case the terminal becomes corrupted, type "reset" and hit enter to recover your terminal.

 - A Csound error -which shows a huge number of samples out of range- may occur if the simulation is started while another application is making use of sound resources.
 If this is the case, stop the other application, wait a few seconds, and try running the simulation again.

 - The above mentioned error can also happen if the Csound period and buffer sizes are not set correctly.
 Since proper setup can vary from architecture to architecture, you may need to set them up manually.
 This is done in the specificAlpha.py and/or specificBeta.py modules.
 There you will find a line that reads: